adamrushuk/vscode/README.md

-# VS Code
+# Visual Studio Code

-Notes and resources for Visual Studio Code
+Notes and resources for Visual Studio Code.